-There are a variety of financial resources available to those who qualify, including the Fairfield Medical Center Foundation and TWIG 1 Cancer Care Fund.
+There are a variety of financial resources available to those who qualify, including the Fairfield Medical Center Foundation and TWIGS One Cancer Care Fund.
 Members of your oncology team will work collaboratively with financial aid personnel to determine what individualized assistance is available to you.

 Our oncology social worker is here to offer you emotional and social support throughout your cancer treatment process.
 The social worker will help to ease your adjustment to your diagnosis and assist you with navigating the decision-making process.

 A cancer diagnosis and treatment can be daunting – but you’re not alone.
 The resources listed below are just a small number of the community of supporters who understand your struggles and are willing to share their experience and knowledge.
 For more information on available resources and support groups, contact your nurse navigator or call the Cancer Resource Center at 740-689-4941.

 American Cancer Society’s “Road To Recovery”

 The American Cancer Society Road To Recovery program provides transportation to and from treatment for people with cancer who do not have a ride or are unable to drive themselves.
 For more information, visit cancer.org.

 The Cancer Support Community (CSC) is dedicated to ensuring that all people impacted by cancer are empowered by knowledge, strengthened by action, and sustained by community.
 The CSC provides support programs for patients, caregivers and their supporters.
 For more information, visit cancersupportcommunity.org or call 888-793-9355.

 Open to all cancer patients, family members and friends, this group offers support, knowledge and coping skills.
 Learn more here or call 740-342-4183.